You have probably heard the phrase "what you resist persists".

-Dropping our resistance to what already and allowing the mind to do its thing without getting involved, are two of the key themes outlined in my book "Kick The Thinking Habit - How To Pull the Plug On An Overactive Mind To Reclaim Your Peace And Serenity".
+Dropping our resistance to what already is and allowing the mind to do its thing without getting involved, are two of the key themes outlined in my book "Kick The Thinking Habit - How To Pull the Plug On An Overactive Mind To Reclaim Your Peace And Serenity".

-Click on the book image to read more.
+Click on the book image to find out more.

 Return To The Top Of This Page: What You Resist Persists